-There is different types of fats and that’s where we need to be mindful of the types of fat consumed and how they impact can have an impact our good cholesterol (known as high-density lipoprotein [HDL-C]) and bad cholesterol (low-density lipoprotein [LDL-C]).
+There is different types of food fats with some being better for our health than others.
+Thus, it’s important to be mindful of the types of fat consumed and how they can impact our good cholesterol (known as high-density lipoprotein [HDL-C]) and bad cholesterol (low-density lipoprotein [LDL-C]).
 High levels of LDL can cause buildup of plaque in blood vessels increasing the risk of cardiovascular disease.
 The HDL-C carries LDL-C cholesterol away from the arteries to the liver which further breaks down cholesterol into bile salts hence known as the good cholesterol (5).

 Let’s talk about the different types of fats and the role they play on our health.